MTaylor-tech/Sprint-Challenge--JavaScript/README.md

 3. What is closure?

+Variables and functions defined within a limited scope (inside a function or loop) cannot be accessed outside of that scope.
+This allows us to reuse code because, for instance, a single variable name within a function could refer to any object that is passed as an argument to that function.
+Limited scopes, however, can reach outside of their scope to access variables and functions defined globally or within their parent scope (or any ancestor scope), i.e.:

+  let counter=0;

+  function incrementCounter {
+    //inside here is a limited scope
+    let counter2 = 0;
+    counter ++; //counter can be accessed here because it is a more global scope counter2 += 2; //counter2 can be accessed here because it is defined within this scope

+    function addEight() {
+      //this nested function is an even more limited scope than its parent function (incrementCounter)
+      //it can access global variables and functions and those within incrementCounter counter2 += 8;
+      counter += 8;
+    }

+    addEight(); //even though it is defined above, it is necessary to call the function addEight, or it does nothing.
+    //incrementCounter can access addEight because it is defined within incrementCounter }

+  console.log(counter); //counter can be globally referenced. `0` incrementCounter();
+  console.log(counter); //counter will be changed by incrementCounter `9` console.log(counter2); //ERROR! counter2 is defined within incrementCounter and cannot be referenced outside its scope

 4. Describe the four rules of the 'this' keyword.

+1.Window/Global Object Binding - Invoked in a global scope, `this` refers to the window or console.
+(Important to remember for arrow functions, because `this` also refers to the window in these functions.)
+2.Implicit Binding - When used within a function called using dot notation `this` refers to the object that precedes the dot.
+3.New binding - When used within an object property or method, `this` refers to the instance of that object in which it is invoked.
+4.Explicit binding - When using `.call()` and `.apply()` methods, `this` is explicitly defined within the parentheses and linked to the object passed to the `call` or `apply` method.

 5. Why do we need super() in an extended class?